2017 Cork Intermediate Hurling Championship

 The 2017 Cork Intermediate Hurling Championship was the 108th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
 The draw for the opening rounds took place on 11 December 2016.
-The championship began on 28 April 2017 and ended on 28 October 2017.
+The championship ran from 28 April to 28 October 2017.

-On 28 October 2017, Aghada won the championship following a 0-16 to 0-9 defeat of Éire Óg in the final.
-This was their first championship title in the grade.
+The final was played on 28 October 2017 at Páirc Uí Rinn in Cork, between Aghada and Éire Óg, in what was their first ever meeting in the final.
+Aghada won the match by 0–16 to 0–09 to claim their first ever championship title.

 Éire Óg's Kevin Hallissey was the championship's top scorer with 1-59.